-- Providing professional learning opportunities for teachers and leaders to collaborate, build personal and collective capacities and expertise. - Building the capacity of teachers to respond to the learning needs of all students and advancing understanding of effective pedagogy and curriculum. - Use appropriate universal and targeted strategies and supports to address students' strengths, learning challenges and areas for growth.
+- Providing professional learning opportunities for teachers and leaders to collaborate, build personal and collective capacities and expertise. - Building the capacity of teachers to respond to the learning needs of all students and advancing understanding of effective pedagogy and curriculum. - Use appropriate universal and targeted strategies and supports to address students' strengths, learning challenges and areas for growth. - Build teacher and leader capacity to develop engaging learning environments; and employ the use of positive behaviour supports, restorative practices, and trauma informed practice - Employ relationship building strategies that promote positive, engaging learning environments where all students can flourish. - We have one teacher who is a teacher lead for new curriculum and another staff member who excels through teaching with a conceptual lens who will support the implementation of a new curriculum.
+We have an exceptional staff willing to dig into the work collectively.

-Strategy 2: Create inclusive learning environments where high quality teaching, learning, and leading occur.

-- Build teacher and leader capacity to develop engaging learning environments; and employ the use of positive behaviour supports, restorative practices, and trauma informed practice - Employ relationship building strategies that promote positive, engaging learning environments where all students can flourish.